 Your root canal isn’t over just yet.
 We'll need to clean, disinfect and then fill and seal the tooth.
 Sealing ensures that the area we just cleaned inside of the tooth remains free of saliva.
 A dental paste and material that is similar to rubber will seal the tooth.
 Depending on if the tooth is infected or not, we may prescribe antibiotics to ensure that the infection is cleared fully.
 For a lot of our patients, antibiotics aren’t required after the treatment.

 Step 4: Placing a Filling After Root Canal Procedures

 Finally, a temporary or final filling will be placed at the top of the tooth where the pulp was removed.
 The filling will be either temporary or permanent and will stop food particles from filling the hole left in the tooth.

-Sometimes, primarily in the case of back teeth, we’ll put a permanent crown on the tooth rather than fill in the hole.
-The crown will be more realistic in both appearance and function.
-Since you chew primarily with your back teeth, the crown adds an additional layer of protection to the tooth.
+Sometimes, primarily in the case of back teeth, we’ll put a permanent dental crown on the tooth rather than fill in the hole as a structural solution or a cosmetic dentistry solution.
+The dental crown will be more realistic in both appearance and function.
+Since you chew primarily with your back teeth, the dental crown adds an additional layer of protection to the tooth against fracture.